hbz/lobid-blog/_drafts/lobid-api.md

 # User interfaces

 In addition to these API and data changes, [Lobid](http://lobid.org) 2.0 provides improved user interfaces.
-While the original service only had rudimentary table views for single records and search queries, the new services provide full featured search interfaces including map based visaulizations and faceted search.
+While the original service only had rudimentary table views for single records and search queries, the new services provide full featured search interfaces including map based visualizations and faceted search.

 ----